smimram/latool/README.md

 llama-server -m your_model.gguf
 ```

+In practice, [Llama 3.2 3B Instruct](https://huggingface.co/meta-llama/Llama-3.2-3B) performs reasonably fast and well (download the corresponding GGUF file [here](https://huggingface.co/bartowski/Llama-3.2-3B-Instruct-GGUF)).
 Note that, in this way, your file is never disclosed to distant servers.
 The output should be a (roughly valid) markdown file containing the text as well as suggested changes.
 In order to speed up the process, some LaTeX markup is removed from the input.